jamesdiacono/Fstyle/README.md

 document.body.append(button);
 ```

-The page now looks something like
+The page now looks something like this:

 ```html
 <head>